 If you haven’t already been in contact with the company’s HR manager, your best bet is to ask to be connected to that person, who can make sure you get a full summary of the company’s benefits package and answer any specific questions you have.

-Just because a company’s business hours are 9 a.m. to 5 p.m., it doesn’t mean those are the same hours employees work.
-At some companies, everyone clocks out at 5 on the dot, while at others it’s expected that you’ll be at your desk into the evening.
+Just because a company’s business hours are 9 a.m. to 5 p.m. doesn’t mean those are the same hours employees work.
+At some companies, everyone clocks out at 5 on the dot, while at others, you’re expected to be at your desk into the evening.
 These are the two extremes, of course.
 For most companies, the norm will fall somewhere in between.

 It’s unreasonable to put your personal life on hold for the entire time you’re job searching.
 After all, you never know if finding the perfect role will take a month or a year.

-It’s important to note that while asking about a few days off within the next few months is fine, it’s going to come off as out of touch if you’re hoping to take, say, a two-week European vacation right after starting a new job.
+It’s important to note that while asking about a few days off within the next few months is fine, it will come off as out of touch if you’re hoping to take, say, a two-week European vacation right after starting a new job.
 You may need to push back your more elaborate vacation plans or shift them from a multi-week trip to a long weekend.

 Candidates value work-life balance more than ever, but this can be a tough aspect of a company to decode, even if you pointedly ask about it during your interview.
 It is unlikely you will get the full picture from the interviewer’s answer.